DariushStony/docker-basics/README.md

 A kernel manages applications and hardware resources.
 Every OS has its own kernel and these kernels have different APIs, That's why we can not run a Windows application on Linux because under the hood this application needs to talk to the kernel of the underlying OS.

+### What is KVM?

+Kernel-Based Virtual Machine.
+KVM is a hypervisor that is built into the Linux kernel and for using it you just need to install some tools.

 ---

 ## What is docker?